 Coinbase is also registered as a Money Services Business

 Coinbase is required to comply with many financial services and consumer protection laws, including:

 - The Bank Secrecy Act, which requires Coinbase to verify customer identities, maintain records of currency transactions for up to 5 years, and report certain transactions.

 - The USA Patriot Act, which requires Coinbase to designate a compliance officer to ensure compliance with all applicable laws, create procedures and controls to ensure compliance, conduct training, and periodically review the compliance program.

 - Most states’ money transmission laws and corresponding regulations.

 All non-US clients contract with CB Payments Limited, based in the UK.
-CB Payments Limited is authorized by the Financial Conduct Authority under the Electronic Money Regulations 2011 900635 for the issuing of electronic money.
+CB Payments Limited is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 (FRN: 900635) for the issuing of electronic money.